hlship/sanddancer-dialog/README.md

 ### v5 - UNRELEASED

-- typo in grandma's stories
+- Typo in grandma's stories
+- When brooding about an object, name the memory with "your"
+- Remove the fragments of glass object from crumbling concrete

 ### v4 -- 27 Sep 2020